 As per NTA’s Notifications, from 2019 onwards, JEE Mains are to be held twice a year (January & April) for admissions into B-Tech and B-Arch Courses.
 NTA also stated that there will be no change in the JEE Mains Exam Pattern and Syllabus of JEE Mains.
-Registration for JEE Mains 2020 will be starting from September 2019 for January 2020 Examination and February 2020, for April 2020 Examinations.
+Registration for JEE Mains 2020 started from 3rd September 2019 for January 2020 Examination and, for April 2020 Examinations registration will start from February 2020.
 Also from 2021 onwards, NRI Students will be able to utilize their JEE scores to be eligible for CIWG/DASA Schemes (for NRI Quota) in order to take admission in Top Technical Institutions of India.

-Let’s see the major changes that were introduced by NTA in JEE Mains 2019 Examinations .
-These changes are to be carried on for the next few years until it is again updated by authorities-:
+Let’s see the major changes that were introduced by NTA in JEE Mains 2019 Examinations that will carry on for JEE 2020, 2021 & years after that until it is again updated by authorities-:

 No Pen & Paper Based Examinations (for JEE Mains paper 1 BE/B.Tech) from 2019 onwards, as per NTA’s official notifications.

 JEE Mains will be held twice a year (from 2019 onwards), providing more opportunities to JEE aspirants /students.

 The Exams will held in 8 different sittings, so that students can have choices to pick up the desirable exam date for themselves.